 Pheasants were probably brought to Britain by the Romans.
 The common pheasant (Phasianus colchicus) has been superseded in British estates by captive breeding and hybridisation between subspecies from all over the world to improve flying and holding qualities.
-The bird on your plate in Britain is probably a cross of Polish, French, Danish, American and Japanese (more immigration for Mr Cameron to worry about).
+The bird on your plate in Britain is probably a cross of Polish, French, Danish, American and Japanese.

 Almost every weekend during the shooting season, which runs from 1 October to 1 February, we eat pheasant.
 Purists out there might be shocked that we don’t leave ours to hang because we find the taste then becomes just too gamey.
 So birds brought back from a Saturday shoot are invariably eaten the next day.

 Very often I simply roast the birds, having smeared them in butter and wrapped them in bacon but pheasant, especially the older birds towards the end of the season, can be rather dry, so yesterday I chose to braise the birds, using a recipe by one of my favourite cooks, Diana Henry.
 It’s in her book “Food from Plenty”.
 (I cooked a brace but the recipe is for one bird.)

 - 1 oven-ready pheasant